Cignor/Collider/USER_MANUAL/Nodes_Dictionary.md

 1. **Setup:** Requires OpenPose face model files in `assets/openpose_models/face/`
 2. **Connect Video Source:** Connect Webcam or Video File Loader's `Source ID` to `Source In`
 3. **Adjust Confidence:** Lower values for sensitive detection, higher for reliable detection
+4. **Define Zones (UI Overlay):**
+   - Hold Ctrl and Left-drag to draw zone rectangles for the active color; Right-drag to erase
+   - Click color swatches to pick the active zone (Red/Green/Blue/Yellow)
+   - Zone gates are high if the face center or any detected keypoint is inside a zone area
-4. **Map Landmarks:** Connect facial landmark positions to synthesis parameters
+5. **Map Landmarks:** Connect expressive outputs to synthesis parameters
 5. **Example Patches:**
    - **Expression Control:** Map mouth width to effect parameters, eyebrow position to filter resonance
    - **Head Tracking:** Use face center for spatial panning